utkarshshah007/blog/content/blog/queries.md

 showcomments = true
 +++

 When creating a Django application, almost all valuable data models take advantage of relations.
-Often, as projects grow, we often need to make complex queries on relationships.
+Often, as projects grow, we need to make complex queries on relationships.
 To illustrate this, let's use two basic models as examples: `Tour` and `Concert`.

 ```python
 class Tour(models.Model):